eraybasar/pesdk-docs/_guides/html5/v5/introduction/customization/component.md

 ```
 ## Loader
 This will replace the initial loading screen.
-Available in both `AdvancedUI` and `Basic UI`.
+Available in both `AdvancedUI` and `BasicUI`.

 The React component Props `show` has be handled for this customization.